kitajchuk/popsiclepropaganda/README.md

 ### Faucet scripts

 As stated these are [rudimentary low-level scripts](./app/utils/rawtx/index.js) for wrapping the `cardano-cli`.
-While they were a great fun exercise in learning about Cardano transactions from the lowest level of the service, they are obsolete since the [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib) is the preferred tool for working with all facets of Cardano moving forward.
+While they were a great fun exercise in learning about Cardano transactions from the lowest level of the system, they are obsolete since the [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib) is the preferred tool for working with all facets of Cardano moving forward.

 Example Popsicle Propaganda NFTs were minted on the Cardano Testnet with these low-level scripts.
 They were minted by a testnet `payment.addr` and sent to a testnet wallet created with the local full node wallet here.